 Number of Employees: Around 280

-For more than 20 years PMI has had a representative office in Senegal from where it managed its business in West and Central Africa region.
-In 2003, PMWA established its headquarters in Dakar.
-Today, PMWA provides support services to over 20 countries in the region where PMI products are sold.
+For more than 20 years, PMI has had a presence in Senegal from where it managed its operations in West and Central Africa.
+In 2003, PMI established its regional headquarters Philip Morris West Africa, in Dakar.
+We take pride in providing for high quality brands and greatest support services to over 20 countries in the West and Central Africa Region, where PMI products are distributed.

 Established in Pikine (11, 5 km from Dakar) since 2007, PMMSN is the very first factory of PMI in West Africa.
 The facility manufactures the leading brand Marlboro and other PMI brands for the Senegalese market and for many other countries in the Region.